mars-boy/microservices-segundo/README.md

 This service externalize all other microservice configuration i used classpath implementation other than git lookup for configurations.

 ## discovery-service
-It's just eureka server just a proxy based api gateway you can find more details [here](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance)
+It's just eureka server a proxy based api gateway you can find more details [here](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance)

 ## gateway-service
 Zuul acts as an API gateway.
 It takes requests coming from external sources(UI) and delegate it to internal microservices you can find more details [here](https://github.com/Netflix/zuul)

 ## zipkin-service
 It is used to trace a request as it pass it through number of microservices and measure processing time in each microservice you can find more details [here](https://github.com/openzipkin/zipkin)

+zipkin traces can be viewed under [localhost:9411](localhost:9411/zipkin/)

 ## account-service
 It's just a simple microservice that deal with accounts domain.